Northern England, 1798

 Amelia howled in my arms.

-“Marcus, stop,” I croaked, my voice nearly gone.
+“Marcus, stop,” I croaked, my voice ravaged from over use.

 Where Mother had been kind and caring, our father was indifferent and callous toward his children.
 Marcus knew better than to provoke his temper.
 We had all learned what came of it.
 But my twin was mad with grief and deaf to my warning.